Test multicast traffic in K8s

 1. Create a TestProducer.yaml file using the example below.

-Replace AAA.BBB.CCC.DDD on the XNIC_SWXTCH_ADDR section with the cloudSwXtch control address.
+Replace the AAA.BBB.CCC.DDD in the section SWXTCH_CONTROL_ADDRESS and the image: value, with the cloudSwXtch control IP address.

 apiVersion: v1